dfuenzalida/euler-cljc/README.md

     script/new number username

 where `number` is the problem number and `username` is your Github or Bitbucket username.
 Then fill in the solution in the file.
-If the input and answers are still empty you will have to provide it in the file `data.cljc`.
+If the input and answer are still empty you will have to provide its md5 hash in the file `data.cljc`, using the `md5` function provided.
+This is required to avoid storing the actual solutions in plain text in the repo.

 Once you are comfortable with your solution, test it as described below and submit a pull request.
 If you have an account in Project Euler, you can also submit your profile image to be listed in the *Contributors* section.